shams-nahid/My-Daily-AWS-Study/public/security/05 KMS.md

 - `CMK` is used to `generate`, `encrypt` and `decrypt` the `data keys`
 - `Data Keys` are used to `encrypt` and `decrypt` the data, from outside the `AWS`

+**Envelope Encryption Local Encryption Usage**

+In local environment, when a data is encrypted using a key, the data is protected.
+But we also need to encrypt the `encryption key`.
+We can encrypt the `encryption key` using another master key, called `Master Key` or `CMK (Customer Master Key)`.
+This `CMK` is stored in the `KMS` and never leave the KMS.
+To use this `CMK` we must call the KMS api.

+To encrypt the local data,

+- First get the `data encryption key` using `GenerateDataKey` api
+- This `data encryption key` can be used to encrypt the data
+- Delete the `data encryption key`